Kim Deal: Bossanova and Trompe le Monde

-Last Splash and the Breeders
+Last Splash

-A year after the Pixies' breakup, Deal's identical twin sister Kelley joined the Breeders on lead guitar and the band released its second album, Last Splash, to critical acclaim and considerable commercial success.
+A year after the Pixies' breakup, Kelley Deal joined the Breeders on lead guitar, replacing Donelly, and the band released Last Splash to critical acclaim and considerable commercial success.
 The record went platinum within a year of its release.

-At the height of the Breeders' popularity in the early-mid 1990s, the band scored a number of hit music videos featured heavily on MTV, including "Cannonball", "Safari", "Divine Hammer", and "Saints."
-The band also released the vinyl-only "Head to Toe" 10" EP during the summer of 1994, when they appeared on the main stage of Lollapalooza.
-Although the band went into stasis in 1994 when Kelley Deal entered rehab for a heroin addiction, they never officially split up, and in 2002 released Title TK (TK is a copyediting mark meaning "to come" and is often used when editing drafts to indicate missing information).
+At the height of the Breeders' popularity in the early to mid-1990s, the band scored a number of hit music videos featured heavily on MTV, including "Cannonball", "Safari", "Divine Hammer", and "Saints."
+The band also released the vinyl-only "Head to Toe" 10-inch EP during the summer of 1994, when they appeared on the main stage of Lollapalooza.
+Although the band went into stasis in 1994 when Kelley Deal entered rehab for a heroin addiction, they never officially split up, and in 2002 released Title TK.

-The Amps and other projects
+1995–2004: The Amps and other projects

-During this eight-year hiatus, Deal kept busy by forming, recording, and touring with the Amps.

-After a few gigs where Deal went by the moniker Tammy Ampersand, The Amps released their single LP, Pacer.
-The record had an enthusiastic reception from reviewers, but was commercially unsuccessful.
+Deal formed the Amps in 1995 under the sobriquet "Tammy Ampersand".
+Their lone album, Pacer (1995), was generally well-received but sold poorly.

-She also produced music for other groups, most notably fellow Dayton band Guided by Voices (one of the songs on Pacer, "I Am Decided", was written by the band's lead singer, Robert Pollard).
+She also produced music for other groups, most notably fellow Dayton band Guided by Voices (one of the songs on Pacer, "I Am Decided", was co-written by the band's lead singer, Robert Pollard).

 Deal has contributed her voice to numerous projects, including This Mortal Coil's 1991 version of Chris Bell's "You and Your Sister" (a duet with Tanya Donnelly); the 1995 Sonic Youth single "Little Trouble Girl"; and the For Carnation's "Tales (Live from the Crypt)" in 2000.

 Pixies reunion and beyond

-In 2004, Deal returned to a newly reunited Pixies and toured North America with them.
-The song "Bam Thwok" was also released that year.
+In 2004, Deal returned to the newly reunited Pixies, releasing the single "Bam Thwok" and touring North America.
 One notable performance included a live taping for the public television program Austin City Limits in October 2004.
 The Pixies also played the Coachella Festival in 2004 and headlined Lollapalooza in 2005 at Chicago's Grant Park.
-The Pixies also toured the UK to critical acclaim including a headline appearance at the Reading and Leeds Festivals.
+The Pixies also toured the UK to critical acclaim, including a headline appearance at the Reading and Leeds Festivals.

-In 2003, Deal moved back to her hometown of Dayton to care for her mother who was diagnosed with Alzheimer's disease.
-In early April 2008, the Breeders released their fourth full-length studio album, Mountain Battles.
-In April 2009, the Breeders released their third EP, Fate to Fatal.
+In 2003, Deal moved back to Dayton to care for her mother, who had been diagnosed with Alzheimer's disease.
+In early April 2008, the Breeders released their fourth full-length studio album, Mountain Battles, followed by the EP Fate to Fatal a year later.
 On June 14, 2013, it was announced that Deal had left the Pixies.
 She has since posted new solo music on her website.
-As of 2023, she has no relationship with her former bandmates in Pixies.
+As of 2023, she has no contact with her former Pixies bandmates, according to Joey Santiago.